THUDM/LongBench/README.md

 | Code Completion | - | - | 2 |

 ## 🔥 Updates
+**[2024/02/01]** Check out our new effort in Long context LLMs: [LongAlign](https://arxiv.org/abs/2401.18058).
+We explore the best recipe for long context alignment.
+We also propose [LongBench-Chat](https://github.com/THUDM/LongAlign), the first real-world long context evaluation benchmark (10k-100k input length).
+We also release an instruction-following dataset at [HF Dataset](https://huggingface.co/datasets/THUDM/LongAlign-10k), along with a suite of competitive long context LLMs trained with LongAlign!

 **[2023/10/30]** The new [ChatGLM3-6B-32k](https://huggingface.co/THUDM/chatglm3-6b-32k) chat model is out, with better proficiency at long context modeling and is especially good at long document based question answering, reasoning and summarization.
 Check out its [performance](#leaderboard) on LongBench.

 **[2023/08/29]** The [LongBench paper](https://arxiv.org/abs/2308.14508) is released, along with several important updates to LongBench: